viking-saver/windows-itpro-docs/windows/client-management/manage-recall.md

    - [Azure Virtual Desktop (MSI)](/azure/virtual-desktop/users/connect-windows)
       - [Azure Virtual Desktop apps from the Microsoft Store](/azure/virtual-desktop/users/connect-remote-desktop-client) are saved in snapshots.
 To prevent these apps from being saved in snapshots, add them to the app filtering list.
   - [Remote applications integrated locally (RAIL)](/openspecs/windows_protocols/ms-rdperp/485e6f6d-2401-4a9c-9330-46454f0c5aba) windows
+  - [Windows App from the Microsoft Store](/windows-app/get-started-connect-devices-desktops-apps) is saved in snapshots.
+To prevent the app from being saved in snapshots, add it to the app filtering list.